sealuzh/cd-linter-artifacts/README.md

 	Rscript reactions-to-issues/likert-scaled-reactions.R reactions-to-issues/fig4-source.csv reactions-to-issues/figure4.png

-To download the figure on your local machine search for the \<CONTAINER ID\> of your cotainer by running `docker ps` and then execute:
+To download the figure on your local machine search for the \<CONTAINER ID\> of your container by running `docker ps` and then execute:

 	docker cp <CONTAINER ID>:/home/cd-linter-artifacts/reactions-to-issues/figure4.png .